 The application of the diode types in the different applications varies according to the project's requirements.
 When considering the same product developed by other industrial companies, the diodes' types and quality change according to the customer requirements and technologies.

-The diagram illustrates a circuit diode connected to a PCB.
 There are two methods that can follow when connecting the diodes to the PCBs.
 Those use Through Hole Technology (THT) and Surface Mount Technology (SMT).
-Figure 6 illustrates a diode connected to the PCB using the THT technology.
+The above figure illustrates a diode connected to the PCB using THT technology.

 The above image is an example diode for an SMT-type diode.
 When connecting a diode to a PCB using the above-mentioned soldering temperature, the required amount of solder to be in the diode leads to the standards that have to follow in soldering given according to the purpose that the PCB is going to use.